 If the owner of the property is deceased, it may be shown as belonging to the executor or administrators of the estate.

 If the identity of the owner of the property is not known, it is sufficient to describe it as 'belonging to a person unknown'.

 Property should be described in sufficiently ordinary language to identify it.
 It is not normally appropriate to use brand names, colours or other adjectives to describe property unless they are essential to identify the property.

-Vague expressions such as 'a quantity of money' or 'a quantity of goods' may fall foul of rule 14.2 CPR 2010 as not making clear what the prosecutor alleges against the defendant.
+Vague expressions such as 'a quantity of money' or 'a quantity of goods' may fall foul of CrimPR 10.2 as not making clear what the prosecutor alleges against the defendant.

-It is not necessary to prove that all items mentioned, for instance, in a theft indictment have been stolen.
+It is not necessary to prove that all items mentioned, for instance, in a theft indictment, have been stolen.
 Proof of one item only is sufficient (Machent v Quinn 2 All E.R.
-255) although it the jury must be agreed on which particular item was stolen (Brown K 79 Cr App.R.115 CA) and the sentence should relate only to the items proved to have been stolen.
+255) although the jury must be agreed on which particular item was stolen and the sentence should relate only to the items proved to have been stolen.

-By virtue of section 6(3) and 6(4) of the Criminal Law Act 1967 it is not necessary to add counts for attempts when the full offences are charged.
-Opinion differs as to whether it is never necessary.
-Each case should be considered on its merits.
+By virtue of section 6(3) and 6(4) of the Criminal Law Act 1967, it is not necessary to add counts for attempts when the full offences are charged.
+However, each case should be considered on its merits.

 It may be necessary to consider whether to include a lesser or alternative count in the indictment.
 Such consideration will include whether a lesser or alternative count would be likely to attract a plea of guilty and, if so, whether such plea would be acceptable.
 Considerations/views should be recorded on the file.